kooparse/hodl-ticker/README.md

 You can use the `-h` (or `--help`) to find all valid options of hodl-ticker

-This project is highly inspired by coinmon: https://github.com/bichenkk/coinmon
+This project is using the great [CoinGecko API](https://www.coingecko.com/en/api).